 If the government finished off this OAuth system, we could create robot assistants who could visit any website they wanted; and it wouldn’t matter if they could tick a box or not.
 They could say “I’m visiting on behalf of Bob.
 The Australian government will vouch for my identity”, then instead of blocking Bob’s assistant, this website can say “fair enough, Bob’s assistant.
 It looks like you aren’t fond of pop-ups and epilepsy though − would you like a JSON version of our web service?”
 This is the guide-dog version of accessibility; granting non-human assistants comparable rights as their human owners.

 If robots were facilitated in carrying out our desires for us, we could create superhuman assistants, enabling us to create our maximal selves.
 Who knows what you could achieve if you could build your own superhuman team around you?
 Who knows what we could create as a society, if open-source software projects were actually endorsed by governments and put to good use, in powering society?
 If we’re welcoming and enabling the best available technology to join our society, just try imaginging what sort of wealth we can create for all!
 Do you want to make this happen in Australia?
-Sign the form to make it happen!
+Spread the word to make it happen!